JeffDeCola/my-cheat-sheets/docs/_includes/README.md

 The update is accomplished this by copying and editing this `README.md` file to `/docs/_includes/README.md`.
-You can see the concourse task (a shell script) [here](https://github.com/JeffDeCola/my-cheat-sheets/tree/master/ci/scripts/readme-github-pages.sh).
+You can see the concourse task (a shell script) that does this [here](https://github.com/JeffDeCola/my-cheat-sheets/tree/master/ci/scripts/readme-github-pages.sh).

 A pipeline file [pipeline.yml](https://github.com/JeffDeCola/my-cheat-sheets/tree/master/ci/pipeline.yml)